theupdateframework/specification/tuf-spec.md

-    4. **Check for an arbitrary software attack.** The new DELEGATEE metadata file MUST have been signed by a threshold of keys specified in the TARGETS metadata file.
+    4. **Check for an arbitrary software attack.** The new DELEGATEE metadata file MUST have been signed by a threshold of keys specified in the DELEGATOR metadata file.
 If the new DELEGATEE metadata file is not signed as required, abort the update cycle, and report the failure.

     5. **Check for a freeze attack.** The latest known time